ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 {/if}
 ```

-`$allErrors` can also be useful to disable the submit button if there are any errors.
+`$allErrors.length` can also be useful to disable the submit button if there are any errors.

 ## Test it out

 This form has `aria-invalid` set on erroneous fields, and lists all errors on top of the form using `$allErrors`.
-Try to submit and see that the first error field gets focus automatically, unless on mobile.
+Try to submit and see that the first error field gets focus automatically (unless on mobile).

 <Form {data} />